Supervisory Emergency Management Specialist (Preparedness)

 You will be evaluated for this job based on how well you meet the qualifications above.

-We will review your resume and supporting documentation to ensure you meet the basic qualification requirements.
-If you meet the minimum qualifications, your experience, education and training will be rated using a job questionnaire that is based on the following competencies needed to perform this job:
+We will review your resume and supporting documentation to ensure you meet the minimum qualification requirements.
+If you meet the minimum qualifications, we will use your responses to the job questionnaire to place you in one of three categories based on your experience, education and training.
+The competencies needed to perform this job are:

 - Technical Proficiency

 - Assigning, Monitoring and Evaluating Work

 If you meet the minimum qualifications, you will be placed in one of the following categories:

 - Best Qualified: Applicants possessing experience that substantially exceeds the minimum qualifications of the position and demonstrate high proficiency in all of the critical competencies, including all Selective Placement Factors (SPF) and appropriate Quality Ranking Factors (QRF) as determined by the job analysis.

 - Well Qualified: Applicants possessing experience that exceeds the minimum qualifications of the position and demonstrates acceptable proficiency in all of the critical competencies, including all SPFs and appropriate QRFs as determined by the job analysis.

 - Qualified: Applicants possessing experience that meets the minimum qualifications of the position and demonstrate basic proficiency in most of the critical competencies, including all SPFs and appropriate QRFs as determined by the job analysis.